alerts & publications

 Whether or not companies are immediately impacted, the FCC’s enforcement of this Order warrants sustained attention, as it may serve as a bellwether for further US Government action to invoke national security concerns to regulate the use of foreign technology by the American public.

 This memorandum is a summary for general information and discussion only and may be considered an advertisement for certain purposes.
 It is not a full analysis of the matters presented, may not be relied upon as legal advice, and does not purport to represent the views of our clients or the Firm.
-Greta Lichtenbaum, an O’Melveny partner licensed to practice law in the District of Columbia, Sid Mody, an O’Melveny partner licensed to practice law in Texas, John Dermody, an O'Melveny counsel licensed to practice law in the District of Columbia and California, David J. Ribner, an O'Melveny counsel licensed to practice law in the District of Columbia and New York, and Shruti Kannan, an O’Melveny law clerk, contributed to the content of this newsletter.
+Greta Lichtenbaum, an O’Melveny partner licensed to practice law in the District of Columbia, Sid Mody, an O’Melveny partner licensed to practice law in Texas, John Dermody, an O'Melveny counsel licensed to practice law in the District of Columbia and California, David J. Ribner, an O'Melveny counsel licensed to practice law in the District of Columbia and New York, and Shruti Kannan, an O’Melveny associate licensed to practice law in the District of Columbia and New York, contributed to the content of this newsletter.
 The views expressed in this newsletter are the views of the authors except as otherwise noted.

 © 2022 O’Melveny & Myers LLP.
 All Rights Reserved.
 Portions of this communication may contain attorney advertising.
 Prior results do not guarantee a similar outcome.
 Please direct all inquiries regarding New York’s Rules of Professional Conduct to O’Melveny & Myers LLP, Times Square Tower, 7 Times Square, New York, NY, 10036, T: +1 212 326 2000.